Greetings, first-time Light Up Lakewood attendee. You’re in for a real treat.

 - 11 am – 1 pm – Lunch with Santa at Dewey’s Pizza

-- 11 am – 4 pm – Ongoing performances at Lakewood Baptist Church
+- 11 am – 4 pm – Ongoing performances at Lakewood Baptist Church with a surprise visitor

 - 5 pm – Start of Parade at Manor Park and Detroit Avenues, headed westbound on Detroit